MENTAL HEALTH AND WELL BEING

 Embedded within the heart of our school is ‘Investors in Pupils’, which teaches children to value themselves and what they can achieve individually and as part of a team.
 This gives the children information about how our school is run financially and what peoples’ roles and responsibilities are.
 We have also introduced Growth Mindset which enables the children to develop the skills in self-belief and to not give up on their work, their hopes and their dreams.
 This was introduced in September 2017 and is something that is having very positive effects on our children and staff.

-Mrs Gilbertson works with the Early Years and Key Stage One families; she offers professional help and support with a range of issues from parenting to toilet training and small group intervention to emotional literacy.
+Mrs Gilbertson works with many of our families across the school; she offers professional help and support with a range of issues from parenting to toilet training and small group intervention to emotional literacy.
 Children who find coming to school a challenge; children who experience difficulties in their behaviour for learning and for those who require additional support on account of situations that arise at home are under her care.
 Mrs Gilbertson is highly skilled and has a vast amount of experience alongside a proven track record of her successes.

 Miss Northfield was appointed in February 2018 and is a very valued member of the team.
 She spends a lot of time with children in Key Stage Two who need help and support to solve issues that have arisen throughout the school day.
 These are issues that we wish to make sure that they don’t go home and dwell on as this can affect their emotional health and wellbeing both at home and when considering how they feel about returning to school the following day.
 Miss Northfield is gaining experience on a daily basis and is working closely with Mrs Gilbertson and Mrs Grayston to build on her skills.